SawdustSoftware/flask-chassis/README.md

 * Flask-SQLAlchemy
 * Tests with unittest, nose, coverage.py
 * Factories with factory\_boy and faker
-* Sphinx docs with sphinx-httpdomain for REST docs
+* Sphinx docs with flask-style theme
+* sphinxcontrib-httpdomain for REST docs

 Usage
 -----